AndroidLabs-org/AppListBackup/README.md

 * Quickly create backup lists of installed apps with ease, including details such as: installation date, version number, package name, app icon and more.
 * View your backup lists from any device with an easy to use HTML file including the ability to sort and filter.
 * Seamlessly integrate with Tasker, Automate, MacroDroid, and any other apps that support Tasker Plugin, allowing you to automate your backup schedule.
-* Does not need root and zero permissions are required (notifications optional).
+* Does not need root and zero permissions are required.
 * Also includes an easy to click widget, notification bar progress updates, and more.

 With AppListBackup, you can have peace of mind knowing an up to date list of your favorite apps is safely backed up.
 Download and install now to ensure your list of apps is always ready for restoration.